Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Clinical studies on melanotan II focus primarily on its tanning effects, with appetite suppression noted as a consistent side effect.
 A phase I trial in healthy volunteers showed dose-dependent appetite reduction, with participants reporting decreased food intake and early satiety (Dorr et al., J Clin Pharmacol, 1996).

 Weight loss studies are limited but show promise.
 A small clinical trial in obese adults demonstrated 2-4kg weight loss over 8 weeks with melanotan II treatment, primarily attributed to reduced caloric intake (Greenfield et al., Int J Obes, 1995).
-However, the peptide's primary development focus has been cosmetic rather than metabolic.
+But the peptide's primary development focus has been cosmetic rather than metabolic.

 Melanotan II is typically started at 0.25mg daily via subcutaneous injection and increased to 0.5-1mg daily based on tanning response and appetite effects.
 Loading phases may use higher doses initially.
 The peptide should be administered away from UV exposure initially to prevent excessive tanning.